AdobeDocs/marketo.en/help/marketo/product-docs/additional-apps/seo/keywords/seo-optimize-specific-pages-with-targeted-keywords.md

    ![](assets/image2014-9-18-12-3a52-3a41.png)

 1. Select which keyword you are trying to optimize your page for.
-Click **UPDATE**.
+Click **Update**.

    >[!TIP]
    >